NethermindEth/juno/docs/docs/faq.md

 <details>
   <summary>How can I get real-time updates of new blocks?</summary>

-The [WebSocket](websocket#subscribe-to-newly-created-blocks) interface provides a `juno_subscribeNewHeads` method that emits an event when new blocks are added to the blockchain.
+The [WebSocket](websocket#subscribe-to-newly-created-blocks) interface provides a `starknet_subscribeNewHeads` method that emits an event when new blocks are added to the blockchain.

 </details>